zacc1312/pygame-space-shooter/read_me.txt

+Controls:

+A and D to move the spaceship side to side

+Space to fire the laser

+Notes:

 To run the program (at least for me i had to do this), go to the top of the screen where it says